 The first things you notice about Amina Ahmadi are the effortless elegance with which she wears her abaya and her genuine politeness.
 Behind this graceful façade is a strong, ambitious, perfectionist of a woman who left a secure job and invested her savings into launching a start-up in Doha.
 Amina tells us about her journey from full-time architect at Qatar Foundation to co-founder of Oola, Qatar’s first modest sportswear company.

-Tell us a bit about your professional background.
+Tell me a bit about your professional background